-Many reservoir properties can be semi-quantified using a suite of conventional wireline logs to calculate porosity and the application of Archies Law to calculate water saturation.
+Many reservoir properties can be semi-quantified using a suite of conventional wireline logs to calculate porosity and Archies Laws' to calculate water saturation.
 Carbonate reservoirs tend to be petrophysically more complicated than sandstone reservoirs because of influence of life processes on carbonates at deposition and the ongoing overprints of either diffuse or more focused diagenetic fluid crossflows in near-surface and subsurface realms.

 Many carbonate reservoirs contain more than one porosity style with geometries in the reservoir volume that are not stratified (e.g. interparticle versus isolated vug and touching vug porosity.
 Even with reasonable porosity values showing up in the conventional well logs readings we use to estimate porosity (density, neutron and sonic), a carbonate host with high levels of isolated vug porosity can lack free-flowing pore fluids and have negligible effective porosity.
 Our relative inability to quantify in a carbonate compared to a sandstones complicates well log interpretation and the application of Archies law in storage and volumetric saturation estimates.

 Application of Archies Law to siliciclastic reservoirs is much simpler than carbonate reservoirs, as porosity style is intergranular and reservoir volumetrics are stratiform.
-Sandstone reservoirs can be reliably modelled by an understanding of stratabound depositional sand geometry, in combination with knowledge of styles of clay distribution in the reservoir sands.
+Sandstone reservoirs can be reliably modelled by understanding stratabound depositional sand geometry, combined with knowledge of types of clay distribution in the reservoir sands.
 A Vclay based on a gamma output is usually sufficient to define reservoir net to gross volumetrics.
-Dealing with most carbonate reservoirs worldwide requires additional understandings in terms of quantified diagenetic geometries, porosity types and structuration histories (Figure 1).
+Dealing with most carbonate reservoirs worldwide requires further understanding of quantified diagenetic geometries, porosity types and structuration histories (Figure 1).

 1. Petrophysical classifications of carbonate pore types as first defined by Archie (1952) compared with the fabric-selectivity concept of Choquette and Pray (1970) and Lucia (1983).